Get

 Conclusion

-Corn is safe for dogs as long as it is prepared and fed properly.
-Corn should only be given to dogs when it is unflavored and in moderation.
-You should never feed a corn cob to your dog as they can be highly dangerous, potentially leading to an obstruction in the digestive tract.
+So now we know that dogs can eat corn as long as it is prepared and fed properly.
+It should only be given to dogs when it’s unflavored and in moderation.
+You should never feed a corn cob to your dog, as it can be highly dangerous, potentially leading to an obstruction in the digestive tract.
 Instead, stick with plain corn kernels that are raw, cooked, or frozen.

 See also: